Midnapore: Train

 Midnapore railway station is connected not only to larger cities in the region, but also to smaller towns and villages in the district.
 This railway station is situated on the Kharagpur–Bankura–Adra line.
 Many local and passenger trains ply all day between Howrah and Midnapore as well as Adra and Midnapore.
-Apart from these local trains, many major express trains also pass through Midnapore including the Jhargram-Medinipur Jangalmahal Express, Delhi-Puri Nandan Kanan Express, Howrah-Lokmanya Tilak T Samarsatta Express, Puri-Patna Express, Ernakulam-Patna Express, Malda Town-Digha Express etc. Midnapore is close to Kharagpur, a major hub of the South Eastern Railway is 13 kilometres.
+Apart from these local trains, many major express trains also pass through Midnapore including the Jhargram-Medinipur Jangalmahal Express, Delhi-Puri Nandan Kanan Express, Howrah-Lokmanya Tilak Terminus Samarsatta Express, Puri-Patna Express, Ernakulam-Patna Express, Malda Town-Digha Express etc. Midnapore is close to Kharagpur, a major hub of the South Eastern Railway is 13 kilometres.

 At present the Midnapore Railway Section is undergoing a development process.
 The station complex is undergoing modernisation.
 The platforms are being increased in length.
 Work is in process to double the railway line between Kharagpur Junction and Midnapore railway station.
 Apart from an existing railway bridge on the Kangsabati river, a new double line railway bridge has been constructed (carrying traffic from 4 March 2012) to smoothen the railway traffic.